Bonoolu/corpse-party-texthooker/README.md

 8. The anki addon executes corpse-screenshot.sh and adds the pictures to the most recent anki note

 ## How to install
-If you are using macOS or Windows then please read notice about your Operating System.
+If you are using macOS or Windows then please read the notices above.
 Step 1 should work on ANY operating system.
 Step 1 is only the text hooker without the audio hooker or the screen grabber.